nteract/sidecar/README.md

 # jupyter-sidecar

-Little side display of Jupyter kernel rich output
+Little side HTML display of Jupyter kernel rich output.

 ![Sidecar in Electron](https://files.gitter.im/ipython/ipython/wiaB/sidecar.gif)

+This is a WIP that requires building it yourself and connecting directly to a running Jupyter kernel.

 ## Building